HowieJM/crc-scenic/outputs/README.md

 # outputs/

-This directory contains **all generated outputs** from the analysis scripts in this repository.
+This directory is the default location for all generated outputs from the analysis scripts in this repository.

 In general:
 - **Plots, tables, logs, and summary files** are written to `outputs/`